maelchiotti/LocalMaterialNotes/README.md

 - Write text notes (title + content)
 - Add checklists along the normal text
 - Use the quick action from your home screen to quickly add a note
-- Share text from other applications to add it directly to a note
-- Share your notes as text

 ### Organize